python/cpython/Doc/library/shelve.rst

    By default, :mod:`shelve` uses :func:`pickle.dumps` and :func:`pickle.loads`
    for serializing and deserializing.
 This can be changed by supplying *serializer* and *deserializer*, respectively.
-The *serializer* argument should be a function that takes an object and returns its representation as a :term:`bytes-like object`; *deserializer* should be a function that takes :class:`bytes` and returns the corresponding object.
+The *serializer* argument should be a function that takes an object and the *protocol* argument passed to the open function and returns its representation as a :term:`bytes-like object`; *protocol* argument that may be ignored by the function. *deserializer* should be a function that takes :class:`bytes` and returns the corresponding object.
 If one of these is given, the other must be given as well.
+Otherwise :mod:`shelve` will raise a :exc:`ShelveError`.

    .. versionchanged:: 3.10
       :const:`pickle.DEFAULT_PROTOCOL` is now used as the default pickle